BritBox: Canada

-The catalogue of content on the Canadian platform is similar to the American platform, but minor differences do exist, for example, Coronation Street isn't on Canadian BritBox, due to CBC Television holding the Canadian broadcasting rights.
+The catalogue of content on the Canadian platform is similar to the American platform, but minor differences do exist; for example, Coronation Street is not available on BritBox in Canada due to CBC Television holding the Canadian broadcasting rights.

 United Kingdom

 BritBox launched in the UK on 7 November 2019.
 Unlike other platforms, the UK platform would include content from the BBC, ITV, Channel 4 (which includes Film4 Productions), Channel 5 and Comedy Central UK.

 BritBox UK signed a partnership deal with Channel 4 in 2019, allowing the service to host over a thousand hours of content from All 4 over the next three years.
 New series will continue to appear on BritBox one month after transmission of the last episode on Channel 4's channels.

 An exclusive Film4 curated service featuring iconic British films was announced to follow the launch of Channel 4 content on BritBox later in 2020.
 On 21 August, BritBox UK confirmed a collection of 25 titles, primarily drawn from the Film4 library, including: Trainspotting, Beast, Charlotte Gray and The Hatton Garden Job which were made available on the service from 17 September 2020.
 A further 25 titles were added before the end of 2020.

 In 2022, ITV became the sole owner of the service in the UK, following its purchase of the BBC's 10% stake in the company.
+In 2022, when ITVX launched its ad-free premium service, it included Britbox programmes.

+In April 2024, BritBox ceased streaming in the UK as a standalone app, as well as no longer being featured as part of other services, such as Amazon Prime Video.
+Its content has been absorbed entirely into ITVX's premium streaming service.